 Intelligence is therefore a trait made up with the layers of one´s personality.
 It is a powerful emotional and cognitive capacity that lets us manage the human drive we all have inside, and it´s interaction with our ecosystems.
 Intelligence deals with various dilemmas, equations and solutions such as abstract thinking, right social integration in society, the sum of one´s values, personal and peer to peer understanding, and specially, a strong dose of self-awareness.

 The right angle on how we manage intelligence affects the discipline of our own will and psychology, but the best way to do it is with harmony, and in a balanced way.
-In the end intelligence has to do with a capacity to do something groundbreaking, pushing things forward step by step.
+By the end of the road intelligence has to do with a capacity to do something groundbreaking, pushing things forward step by step.
 But to do it, one needs to get out of the comfort zone.

 The best way to look at intelligence is to survey how great minds have approached intelligence for their own motivational drive, their leadership, and how they dealt with it on their life´s time.
 The following selection of excellent intelligent motivational quotes can help in the process of changing a life one day at a time.
 Looking at what other great people said, their “powerhouse quotes” which can be understood as a synthesis of cognitivo-emotional data, can help us leading our lives.

 I divided this list of quotes through elementary keywords, that are all part of the lexicon of intelligence, motivation and leadership.
 These are: vision, drive, change, failure, obsession, motivation, friends, attitude and goals.
 The quotes come from different personalities in different times and contexts: the Bible, Albert Einstein, Mark Cuban, Bill Gates, Albert Camus, Salvador Dalí, Friedrich Nietzsche, Napoleon Bonaparte, Peter Drucker, Warren Bennis, Tony Blair, Zig Ziglar.